 The Pokemon League Authority

 An international government organization that regulates Pokemon battles.
-It was first founded in Kanto, but has since gained outposts in every region and serves as the central body to which all Pokemon Trainers answer.
+It was first founded in Kanto, but has since gained outposts in many regions, including all the ones from the core series, and serves as the central body to which all Pokemon Trainers answer.
 It coordinates battle regulations and runs gyms, trials, and the Elite 4 as in Pokemon canon, but it also supports professors by providing starter Pokemon and research funding and decides what locations are safe for Pokemon-related events.
 This means that the Pokemon League Authority is who decides where and when Go Fest and similar events happen.

 Team GO Rocket